Arab Singaporeans: Hadhrami migration

 The census for 1970s and 1980s is not believed to reflect the actual number of Arabs in Singapore.
 This is because a number of Arabs have been officially registered as “Malay”.
 After Singapore became an independent country in 1965, the ethnic Malays enjoyed educational benefits granted by the state.
 Some Arab families then listed the ethnicity of their children to "Malay" to receive these benefits.
 Because of intermarriage between Malay or Indian Muslim men and Arab women, some Malays and Indians have Arab ancestry.
 People of Arab descent matrilineally are not officially listed as Arabs as a person's race in Singapore, until 2010, was determined by his father's race.

-Identification with the Malays in Singapore

-In Singapore, the Malays form the largest Muslim community.
-As such, being a Muslim in Singapore is usually closely associated with being Malay.
-Some Arabs had chosen to identify themselves as Malays.
-The Arabs here had been exposed to Malay culture and lifestyles and considered themselves a part of the Malay community.
-This choice of change of ethnicity on their part was also made possible because of their shared religion with the Malays, intermarriage with them and also an acceptance and assimilation of Malay culture and values by the Arab community in Singapore.

-In fact, the Arabs have not only assimilated Malay culture and values but have played an active part in the lives of the Malay community in the religious and economic areas as well as providing intellectual and social leadership.
-This took place even in the early years of British rule in Singapore.
-During this time, the Hadhrami Arabs worked in land and property dealing, batik trade, importing goods from the Arab countries and as brokers.
-Some of them also became teachers of the Islamic faith and organizers of the Haj.